9am–6pm weekdays (except public holidays)

 Ground Floor, A.D.
 Hope Building (14)

-To learn more about some of the ANU Classics Museum’s fascinating collection visit the Classics Museum at ANU or download our free mobile app from the Apple App Store or Google Play.
+To learn more about some of the ANU Classics Museum’s fascinating collection visit the Classics Museum at ANU, or download our free mobile app from the Apple App Store or Google Play, or consult our online catalogue.

 The Classics Museum, established in 1962, displays a range of items that provide fascinating insights into the cultural practices of the ancient Greek and Roman worlds.